cmj13759-collab/cmj13759-collab/README.md

 - 🌱 I’m currently learning how to sort through data using pandas
 - 👯 I’m looking to collaborate on NFL Big Data Bowl
 - 🤔 I’m looking for help with getting more experience in hackathons
-- 💬 Ask me about anything
+- 😄 Pronouns: He/Him
+- ⚡ Interests: Love sports and analytics
 - 📫 How to reach me: carterjeong@gmail.com or linkedin.com/in/carter-jeong-755b93242/
-- 😄 Pronouns: He/Him
-- ⚡ Fun fact: I enjoy watching NFL games